I Am the Walrus: Mono vs. stereo versions

 In the original (1967) stereo release, at around two minutes through the song, the mix changes from true stereo to "fake stereo".
 This came about because the radio broadcast had been added "live" into the mono mix-down and so was unavailable for inclusion in the stereo mix; hence, fake stereo from the mono mix was created for this portion of the song.

 The mono version opens with a four-beat chord, while the stereo mix features six beats on the initial chord.
 The four-beat-only intro is also included on a different stereo mix (overseen by George Martin) for the previous MPI Home Video version of Magical Mystery Tour, especially the US Magical Mystery Tour album.
 The US mono single mix includes an extra bar of music before the words "yellow matter custard".
 This is actually the original uncut version of the mono mix called RM23.
-An early, overdub-free mix of the song released on Anthology 2 reveals John singing the lyrics "Yellow mat-" too early—this was edited out.
+An early, overdub-free mix of the song released on Anthology 2 reveals John singing the lyrics "Yellow mat-" too early over this 'extra' bar of music which was later edited out.
 A hybrid version prepared for the 1980 US Rarities LP combines the six-beat opening with the extra bar of music that precedes the words "yellow matter custard" (from the aforementioned US mono single mix).
 An entirely new full stereo remix was done in 2012 for Apple's DVD and Blu-ray release of the restored version of Magical Mystery Tour.

 A 5.1 surround sound full stereo remix of the song appeared on the DVD release of Anthology in 2003, on disc 4.
 A full stereo digital remix was also done for the Cirque du Soleil show Love and album of the same name, released in 2006.
 Producers George and Giles Martin were allowed access to early generations of the original master tapes.
 Musical parts that had previously been mixed were now available as separate elements.
 Additionally, a copy of the BBC broadcast of King Lear was acquired.
 Now, with all the sound sources used in the original mono mix present, a proper stereo remix could be accomplished.
 These tracks were transferred digitally and lined up to create a new multi-track master, from which a new mix would be made.

 In addition to the stereo remixes prepared for the Love show and the 2012 Apple reissue referenced above, the DVDs that were released for those same projects contain a 5.1 surround sound mix of the song, making three distinct 5.1 remixes of the same song.

+A new stereo mix was completed for 2023 reissue of the 1967–1970 compilation album.